-Outside skirt is a bit thicker than inside skirt and more uniform in shape.
+Outside skirt is a bit thicker than the inside skirt and it's more uniform in shape.
 Inside skirt is thinner, with a slightly more irregular shape (see the photo above).

 But they're both long, flat and narrow pieces of meat, about 20 to 24 inches long, and maybe three to four inches across once they've been trimmed.